 - Provide anyone with student schedules or assist anyone other than college employees in finding a student on campus

 When in doubt, do not release any information before you contact the Office of the Registrar at 914-251-6361

-Some information is considered public ans is refereed to as “Directory Information”.
+Some information is considered public and is referred to as “Directory Information.”
 This information can usually be released without the student’s written permission.
-However, the student may choose to restrict access to their Directory information as well, making even their Directory Information confidential.
+However, the student may choose to restrict access to their Directory Information as well, making even their Directory Information confidential.

 Directory Information at Purchase College Includes:

 - Date of Birth

 - Matriculation status